-We are happy to announce the organization of a thematic series of the Journal of Mathematical Neuroscience, which will feature articles based on work presented at the Third Annual International Conference on Mathematical Neuroscience (Boulder CO: May 30 to June 2, 2017).
-The deadline for article submission is December 1, 2017.
+We are happy to announce the organization of a thematic series of The Journal of Mathematical Neuroscience, which will feature articles based on work presented at the Third Annual International Conference on Mathematical Neuroscience (Boulder CO: May 30 to June 2, 2017).
+The deadline for article submission is October 31, 2017.

 This special issue will bring together the broad range of topics discussed at the meeting in the form of Research articles or Tutorial papers.
 We had a very successful day of Tutorials detailing topics from stochastic hybrid systems to information theory to plasticity.
 The community would benefit from having these ideas brought together in multiple articles, so we are soliciting the tutorial speakers and others for summary articles that would broadly disseminate these educational background materials.
 Note, even participants that were not Tutorial speakers may submit Tutorial papers, if they can assemble a helpful summary of a new method in mathematical neuroscience.
 In addition, we are interesting in receiving Research articles inspired by work discussed at the meeting.

 Topics may include, but are not limited to: stochastic dynamics and mean field methods; spatiotemporal dynamics; data-driven modeling; network connectivity and dynamics; neural coding; oscillations and synchrony; plasticity and learning; and statistical descriptions of stochastic models.